Dishan13/stepin_bank_management-system/1. Requirements/readme.md

 	PASSWORD - login
 	ATM ACC PIN NUMBER - 1234
 •	There are 7 choices to choose from to perform certain actions as mentioned above.
+This code is executed on Netbeans IDE and a cygwin Compiler